top of page

 • Conduct themselves at all times in an ethical manner and observe the highest standards of fairness.

 According to Law 6.A.4, the referee is the sole judge of fact and Law during a match.
 As this is an onerous and responsible position.
-Itis vital that the referee conduct her or himself beyond reproach at all times.
+It is vital that the referee conduct themselves beyond reproach at all times.

 bottom of page